Alternative Nigerian Chart: Patoranking’s ‘I’m In Love’ Leads

 Fireboy DML’s Feel continues to sit at number 3, while Timi Dakolo’s Take featuring Olamide debuts at number 4.

-Praiz’s Madu debuts at number 7, and at number 8, we meet Onosz’s Together.
+Chike’s Forever featuring MI drops one spot to number 7, while Praiz’s Madu follows behind it at number 8.

-At number 9, we meet Idahams’ Enter My Eye, while Tchella and Danybeats’ Shoot Your Shot leads the chart from behind.
+At number 9, we meet, Onosz’s Together, while Oxlade’s Tables Turn leads the chart from behind.

 See the chart below: